-This page has answers to some frequently asked questions.
-If you don’t find what you’re looking for here, see the issues with the ‘question’ tag on the Prebid.js repo.
+This page has answers to some frequently asked questions about Prebid.js.
+If you don’t find what you’re looking for here, there are other ways to get help.

 Every publisher is different.
 In order to answer this question you’ll need to run some tests, gather data, and decide what works for you based on your performance and monetization needs.